 WOHOME is an excellent sound bar for value-seekers.
 For this review, we chose the 34 inches, 3-driver speaker at 60W, but they also offer a bigger choice with their 38-inch model which has 4-driver speakers at 80W.

 For the 34 inches, you can already experience immersive lows in the audio with its built-in, 3-inch subwoofer.
-So whether you love TV shows, movies, or gaming, this sound bar gives you a rich and deep bass for whatever content you got on.
+So whether you love TV shows, music, movies, or gaming, this sound bar gives you a rich and deep bass for whatever content you got on.
 This sound bar costs under $100 only, and the performance is not bad at this price point.

 The DSP technology in the speaker is designed to create crisp multi-room audio quality that’s enough for big space.
 There are also four different sound modes that provide the optimum settings depending on the media.
 For additional tweaking, you can freely adjust the treble and bass according to your preferences.